AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-21-Paraphrase-identification.md

 ## Model Stacking

 This Neural Network has been trained several times with different modifications in its architecture and inputs.
 For this set of trainings, questions has been taken has inputs after removing (or not) stopwords, the architecture has been modified adding more layers or increasing their size, and distance features are taken as an input to concatenate before (or not) been processed by another MLP layer.
+All of these models have achieved an **accuracy** between 88% and **91%** with the labeled data.

-All of these tests have been combined to make a Stacked Model.
+To improve this metric, all of these models have been combined to make a [Stacked Model](http://blog.kaggle.com/2016/12/27/a-kagglers-guide-to-model-stacking-in-practice/).
 This means that one model has been trained only with the predictions of the previous models in order to increase the global accuracy.
 To do this, it isn't necessary to train a complex model, a Logistic Regression is enough.

 <p align="center">
 <img src="../../images/Post_1_Kaggle_Quora/StackedModel.png" width="500">